RSchmirler/data-repo_plm-finetune-eval/README.md

 **License**

-   This data repository is released under terms of the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+   The data in this repository is released under terms of the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

+   The source code in this repository is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.